 How can we capture this refined notion of ambiguity?
 The idea is to track whether such mixed types are escaping from their scope.
-Intuitiveley, we may do so by disallowing the expression to have either type and instead viewing it with an ambivalent type $a \approx \text{int}$, which we just see syntactically as a set of types.
+An intuitive way to see whether this is the case is not to allow the expression to have either type but force it to have an ambivalent type $a \approx \mathtt{int}$, which somehow behaves as an intersection type inside the scope of the equation and as a union type outside-but we just see it syntactically as a set of types.

-An ambivalent type must still be coherent, i.e. all the types it contains must be provably equal under the equations available in the current scope.
-Hence, although $a \approx int$ can be interpreted as an intersection type, it is not more expressive than choosing either representation (since by equations this would be convertible to the other type), but more precise: it retains the information that the equivalence of a and int has been assumed to give the expression the type a or int.
+A ambivalent type must still be coherent, i.e. all the types it contains must be provably equal under the equations available in the current scope.
+Hence, although $a \approx \text{int}$ can be interpreted as an intersection type, it is not more expressive than choosing either representation (since by equations this would be convertible to the other type), but more precise: it retains the information that the equivalence of a and int has been assumed to give the expression the type a or int.

 Since coherence depends on the typing context, a coherent ambivalent type may suddenly become incoherent when leaving the scope of an equation.
 This is where ambiguity appears.
-Hence, while an ambivalent type is a set of types that have been assumed interchangeable, an ambiguity arises only when an ambivalent type becomes incoherent by escaping the scope of an equation it depends on.
+Hence, while an ambivalent type is a set of types that have been assumed interchangeable, an ambiguity arises when an ambivalent type becomes incoherent by escaping the scope of an equation it depends on.

-Ambiguous programs are to be rejected.
+Ambiguous programs must be rejected.
 Fortunately, ambiguities can be eliminated by using type annotations.
-Intuitively, in an expression $(e:\tau)$, the expressions e and $(e:\tau)$ have sets of types ψ_1 and ψ_2 that may differ, but such that τ is included in both, ensuring soundness of the change of view.
-In particular, while the inner view, e.g. ψ_1 , may be large and a potential source of ambiguities, the outer view, e.g. ψ_2 , may contain fewer types and remain coherent; this way the ambivalence of the inner view does not leak outside and does not create ambiguities.
+Intuitively, in an expression $(e:\tau)$, the expression e and $(e:\tau)$ have sets of types ψ_1 and ψ_2 that may differ, but such that τ is included in both.
+In particular, while the inner view may be large and a potential source of ambiguities, the outer view may contain fewer types and remain coherent; this way the ambivalence of the inner view does not leak outside and does not create ambiguities.
 Consider, for example the program: